 - Clear the TME bit in the WDT's timer control register (WTCSR) to 0 to stop the WDT.
 Set the WDT's timer counter (WTCNT) and the CKS2-CKS0 bits in the WTCSR register to appropriate values to secure the specified oscillation settling time. - 2.
-When PLL circuit 1 is running in clock modes 3 and 4, clear the PSTBY and PLLEN bits in the frequency control register (FRQCR) to 0 to stop PLL circuit 1. - 3.
-After the STBY bit in the STBCR register is set to 1, a SLEEP instruction is executed. - 4.
+After the STBY bit in the STBCR register is set to 1, a SLEEP instruction is executed. - 3.
 Standby mode is entered and the clocks within the chip are halted.
 The STATUS1 pin output goes low and the STATUS0 pin output goes high.